Trade Gold Trading

 How to Trade Line CFDs Chart in CFDs Trading

 Bars- displayed as sequence of OHCL bars.
-O H C L represents OPEN HIGH LOW & CLOSE.
+O H C L represents OPEN HIGH LOW and CLOSE.
 The Opening cfds price is displayed as a horizontal dash on left and closing cfds price as a horizontal dash on the right.

 Bar Chart in CFDs Trading - Bar Chart in CFD Trading

-The main disadvantage of a bars is that it is not visually appealing, therefore most traders don't use them.
+The main disadvantage of a bars is that it isn't visually appealing, therefore most traders don't use them.

-Candlesticks - these use the same cfds price data as bar charts (open, high, low, & close).
+Candlesticks - these use the same cfds price data as bar cfd charts (open, high, low, & close).
 However, they are displayed in a much more visually identifiable way which resembles a candle with wicks on both its ends.

 How to Analyze